emsesp/docs/Configure-firmware.md

 ## Adding external sensors

 External sensors, like temperature and analog sensors can be attached to a range of GPIO pins on the ESP32 chip.
-If using a BBQKees gateway board it already has an external plug for Dallas temperature sensors which will be visible in the Web UI without any configuration.
+If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the Web UI without any configuration.

 To add custom sensors click on the + and choose between a normal Digital in/out, a Counter (counting on/off pulses) or ADC for measuring voltages.